DragonMinded/libdragon/README.md

 programming experience while providing programmers with modern approach to programming and debugging.
 These are the main features:

-* Based on modern GCC (12.2) and Newlib, for a full C11 programming experience.
+* Based on modern GCC (13) and Newlib, for a full C11 programming experience.
   A Docker container is available to quickly set up the programming environment.
 * The GCC toolchain is 64 bit capable to be able to use the full R4300 capabilities (commercial games and libultra are based on a 32-bit ABI and is not possible to use 64-bit registers and opcodes with it)
-* Can be developed with newer-generation emulators (ares, cen64, Dillonb's n64, simple64) or development cartridges (64drive, EverDrive64).
+* Can be developed with newer-generation emulators (ares, cen64, Dillonb's n64, simple64) or development cartridges (64drive, EverDrive64, SummerCart64).
-* Support both vanilla N64 and iQue Player (chinese variant).
+* Support both vanilla N64 and iQue Player (Chinese variant).
 The support is experimental and done fully at runtime, so it is possible to run ROMs built with libdragon on iQue without modifying the source code.
 * In-ROM filesystem implementation for assets.
 Assets can be loaded with